<interpreter> <scriptfile>

 }

-keyword-ErrorAction stop
+throw keyword-ErrorAction stop

 $SomeVariable = Read-Host 'Enter a number greater than 0'